xhanafix/seriloka/README.md

 ## Security Note

-This application stores your API keys in your browser's local storage.
+This application stores your OpenRouter API key in your browser's local storage.
 While convenient, be aware that:

-- The keys are only stored on your device
+- The key is only stored on your device
 - It's recommended to clear your browser data if using a shared computer
 - For increased security in a production environment, consider implementing a backend proxy